Our Services

 Helpful Resources

-See below for the full breakdown of self checks, alertness strategies, and guidance on when to consult a healthcare professional, as these details can shape your next steps in care.
+Below, you'll find a full breakdown of self-checks, alertness strategies, and clear guidance on when to consult a healthcare professional—details that can shape your next steps in care.

 Zoning out refers to brief lapses in attention where your mind wanders from the task at hand.
 In ADHD, this can happen frequently.